GabrielKP/transformer_wm/README.md

 python scripts/run.py thesis

 # Run experiments, standard batch size is 24, this should allow for running gpt-neo-1.6 on a RTX 3080.
 Adjust properly for your machine.
+# Note, that you can get the output data online, to avoid recomuting, see section below
 python scripts/run.py run --batch_size 64

 # Run only one model